 For those who love history and ancient cultures

-There are amazing underground systems throughout Belize which were part of the fabric of the ancient Maya Empire.
-Traveling through these systems you will discover artifacts and learn about a once great civilization.
+There are amazing underground systems throughout Belize that were part of the fabric of the ancient Maya Empire.
+Traveling through these systems you will discover artifacts and learn about a once-great civilization.

 One such cave system is the Actun Tunichil Muknal “ATM” Cave.
 This archeological site has a wide variety of remains, including not only ceramics and stoneware from ancient times but also Maya skeletons.